 Incremental builds and cargo check are reasonable and compile times have gotten much better over the years, but you’ll feel the difference.

-To mitigate, use cargo check in your edit loop, split into a workspace once it pays off, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
+To improve compile times, use cargo check in your edit loop, split into a workspace once it pays off, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.

 See tips for faster Rust compile times for a deeper dive.